martinrotter/martinrotter.github.io/about/index.md

 See some other my projects on my GitHub page (see right/top sidebar with iconic links) and in my CV (see previous part of this post).

-I do use ArchLinux as my primary operating system.
-Check out my [dot files](https://github.com/martinrotter/linux-customizations)</a>.
+I do use Arch Linux as my primary operating system.
+Check out my [dot files](https://github.com/martinrotter/linux-customizations).

 Feel free to contact me.